 Because the user will abandon your video with just a few seconds of viewing.
 This counts as negative points in YouTube’s assessment of video engagement and, consequently, your ranking.
 It’s like shooting yourself in the foot.

-For example, in the case of the Rock Content video, the content essentially discusses Content Marketing.
-Therefore, the main keyword of this video is “content marketing” and it appears at the beginning of its title (in Portuguese).
+For example, in the case of this Rock Content video, the content essentially discusses Brand Building.
+Therefore, the main keyword of this video is “brand building” and it appears at the beginning of the title.

 Regarding the titles, they realized that the first places of searches usually use the exact match of the keyword in the video title.